-Every year, you and more than 1,100 other emergency medicine practitioners look after over 2 million patients in 95 emergency departments in BC.
-From urban to remote settings, you strive to provide the best care for your patients.
+Every year, more than 1,100 emergency medicine practitioners look after over 2 million patients in 95 emergency departments in BC.
+From urban to remote settings, they strive to provide the best care for patients.

 Exceptional emergency care.
 Everywhere.